fairandsmart/right-consent/_docs/002-full-install-guide.md

 ## Overview

-In this guide you will learn how to install needed external components (Keycloak, MailDev) and to compile and run Right Consents backend and frontend.
+In this guide you will learn how to **install** needed external components (Keycloak, MailDev) and to **compile** and run Right Consents backend and frontend.

+//TODO Add visual

 This guide also covers some basic aspects of configuration for the backend.

 ## Keycloak

-Keycloak is a ready to run Identification Provider (IdP) compatible with OIDC protocol and wel integrated in Quarkus (Backend Framework).
+Keycloak is a ready to run **Identification Provider (IdP)** compatible with OIDC protocol and wel integrated in Quarkus (Backend Framework).
 Unless needed, use keycloak in a dedicated container with either a named volume or (as below) a mapped folder to allow data persistence when the container is redeployed.

 ```bash